KS Insight

 Focus areas

-• Using Frame-Orient-Triage to create enough order for thoughtful action.
+• Using Frame-Orient-Gauge to create enough order for thoughtful action.

 • Applying the FILTER test to assess speed, learning value, trust impact, and reversibility.